 Essential steps for SMEs to safeguard their cyber security

 The costs associated with data breaches, business downtime, legal fees and reputational damage are high.
-In the 2021‒2022 financial year the average cost per cybercrime reported to the ACSC rose to over $39,000 for small businesses.
-For 2022‒23 this figure rose by more than 10% to $46,000.
-This is enough to send some companies to the wall, but help is available, firstly through simple security measures, and secondly through cyber insurance.
+In the 2024-2025 financial year, the average cost per cybercrime reported to the ACSC rose to $56,000 for small businesses, up 14% on the previous year.
+This is enough to send some companies to the wall, but help is available — firstly through simple security measures and secondly through cyber insurance.

 The first step would be to secure your systems and accounts by:

 The Australian Government provides support through its recommended risk management framework called the Essential Eight1.
 The government cyber.gov.au website provides clear directives for the specific controls that need to be implemented in order to achieve a reasonable level of cyber security for your business.
-There is a small business guide2 which breaks these controls down into easy to understand sections.
+There is a small business guide2 that which breaks these controls down into easy-to-understand sections.

 Could your cyber security be jeopardised by your IT service provider?